japacible/milk-banking-dispatch/documentation/meeting-notes.md

 * Couriers are volunteers who get a phone and must interrupt what they’re doing
 * In relation to the above, there are a number of different workflows among the different organizations
 * South Africa probably isn’t ready for this system at this point in time.
 Lack of infrastructure as well as a concrete “system/workflow” prevents implementation.
 However, it’s something worth considering for a few years down the road and could be quite helpful when the milk banking operation is scaled.

+## 3.4.2013 Meeting
+Present: Mihir and Noah (PATH)

+### Noah's Role
+* Involved in process after milk arrived to milk bank
+  * What can he tell us about this? [apacible, 3.5.2013]

+### What Noah Knows
+* Does not know how coordination between mother, courier, and dispatcher takes place
+* There was clear infrastructure in place in milk bank
+  * What infrastructure is this? [apacible, 3.5.2013]

+### //TODO
+* Contact Lizzie and Rohit for details on current workflow [ONGOING]

 ## 3.4.2012 Meeting
 Present: Jennifer, Emily, Jim, Mihir